-In the UK, Sebastian (2010), cited by Jin, et al. (2017), tackled the insufficient evaluation of BIM value from the company level.
-However, for Eadie et al. (2013), it was the training and software cost, and the lack of idea about the benefits constituted the most important barriers to BIM implementation.
-The National Building Specifications (NBS), the UK institution that monitors BIM implementation, had established in 2013 a report about BIM implementation in the UK, Canada, Finland and New Zealand, and concluded that the most important barriers to BIM implementation were the lack of expertise, lack of standardised tools, lack of collaboration protocol, and the cost.
-However, the latest NBS Reports (2018, 2019) focusing only on the UK has identified that the main BIM implementation barriers were no client demand, lack of training, cost, lack of in-house expertise, and no time to get up to speed.
+In the UK, Sebastian (2010), cited by Jin et al. (2017), tackled the insufficient evaluation of BIM value from the company level.
+However, for Eadie et al. (2013), it was the training and software cost and the lack of idea about the benefits constituted the most important barriers to BIM implementation.
+The NBS, the UK institution that monitors BIM implementation, established in 2013 a report about BIM implementation in the UK, Canada, Finland and New Zealand and concluded that the most important barriers to BIM implementation were the lack of expertise, lack of standardised tools, lack of collaboration protocol and the cost.
+However, the latest NBS (2018; 2019) focusing only on the UK has identified that the main BIM implementation barriers were no client demand, lack of training, cost, lack of inhouse expertise and no time to get up to speed.

-On the other side, several researches have been conducted on the implementation of BIM in developing countries.
-For example, in India, Vinoth Kumar and Mukherjee (2009) found that the main BIM implementation barrier is the lack of technical experts.
-Moreover, Nanajkar (2014) added that the lack of clients' demand, lack of qualified staff, and the high cost of training.
-In 2018, Arunkumar et al. identified 19 main barriers to implementing BIM.
-Among those barriers, the most significant factors were related to cultural resistance, the lack of supply chain buy-in, the lack of ideas about the benefits, the cost of software and hardware, and the lack of professionals, (Arunkumar et al., 2018).
-In Malaysia, Zahrizan et al. (2013) conducted research on the BIM implementation barriers and concluded that the top barriers were the lack of knowledge and awareness, lack of policymakers' support, and lack of standards.
-In 2019, Jamal et al. conducted a survey about the BIM barriers implementation and found that the top three BIM implementation barriers were related to the lack of BIM experts, the difficulty of learning, and the high cost of software and hardware.
+On the otherside, several studies have been conducted on the implementation of BIM in developing countries.
+For example, in India, Kumar and Mukherjee (2009) found that the main BIM implementation barrier is the lack of technical experts.
+Moreover, Nanajkar (2014) added that the lack of clients' demand, the lack of qualified staff and the high cost of training.
+In 2018, Arunkumar, Suveetha and Ramesh (2018), identified 19 main barriers to implementing BIM.
+Among those barriers, the most significant factors were related to cultural resistance, the lack of supply chain buy-in, the lack of ideas about the benefits, the cost of software and hardware and the lack of professionals (Arunkumar, Suveetha and Ramesh, 2018).
+In Malaysia, Zahrizan et al. (2013) conducted research on the BIM implementation barriers and concluded that the top barriers were a lack of knowledge and awareness, a lack of policymakers' support and a lack of standards.
+In 2019, Jamal et al. (2019) surveyed BIM implementation barriers and found that the top three BIM implementation barriers were related to the lack of BIM experts, the difficulty of learning and the high cost of software and hardware.

-In Indonesia, Van Roy et al. (2020) conducted a survey to investigate BIM practices and implementation barriers in the AEC industry.
-They found that the most critical barriers were the lack of BIM training, the lack of BIM capability, the lack of requirements from the client, the software and hardware high cost, and ICT issues.
+In Indonesia, Roy and Firdaus (2020) surveyed to investigate BIM practices and implementation barriers in the AEC industry.
+They found that the most critical barriers were the lack of BIM training, the lack of BIM capability, the lack of requirements from the client, the high cost of software and hardware and ICT issues.

-In Nigeria, studies were conducted by Amuda-Yusuf et al. (2017) and Ogwueleka et al. (2017) on the BIM implementation barriers in Nigeria.
-The researchers found that the major barriers to the BIM implementation were clients' awareness, funding issues, lack of incentive and supply, lack of transparency and legal uncertainty.
+In Nigeria, studies were conducted by Amuda-Yusuf et al. (2017) and Ogwueleka and Ikediashi (2017) on the BIM implementation barriers in Nigeria.
+The researchers found that the major barriers to BIM implementation were clients' awareness, funding issues, a lack of incentive and supply, a lack of transparency and legal uncertainty.

-In Egypt, Marzouk et al. (2021) conducted research by investigating the BIM implementation and proposing strategic solutions for the Egyptian AEC industry.
-The researchers found that the challenges to the BIM implementation in Egypt were within the lack of BIM awareness, cultural resistance, the lack of standards and regulations and the lack of requirements from the client.
-In addition, the research highlighted the role of government and educational institutions by providing incentives and spreading awareness to facilitate BIM adoption in Egypt.
+In Egypt, Marzouk, Elsaay and Othman (2021) conducted research by investigating BIM implementation and proposing strategic solutions for the Egyptian AEC industry.
+The researchers found that the challenges to BIM implementation in Egypt were the lack of BIM awareness, cultural resistance, the lack of standards and regulations and the lack of requirements from the client.
+In addition, the research highlighted the role of the government and educational institutions in providing incentives and spreading awareness to facilitate BIM adoption in Egypt.